m-noor/ProgrammingforDA-Project/README.md

 1. [ProgrammingforDA-project-instructions.pdf](ProgrammingforDA-project-instructions.pdf) - instructions for the project, for future reference only.

 * *Note that GitHub places a limit of 25 MB for file upload via web browser and 100 MB for GitHub Desktop and git.
-As the size of this notebook is quite large (especially some of the commits), the Jupyter Notebook is actually stored on [Git Large File Storage (LFS)](https://git-lfs.github.com/).*
+As the size of this notebook is quite large (especially some of the commits), the Jupyter Notebook is actually stored on [Git Large File Storage (LFS)](https://git-lfs.github.com/).
+Please read [this page](https://help.github.com/articles/collaboration-with-git-large-file-storage/) before cloning and pushing to this repository.*

 ### Pre-requisites for running the notebook
 This notebook relies on the following libraries, so please ensure you have these installed on your machine before running.